About Me

 We purchased souvenirs from L’Aquila and took hundreds of pictures.
 At the end of the day my sister and I sat on a bench in the town square and talked of our ancestors walking across these same brick pathways to do their shopping.
 What a sense of familiarity we felt sharing the same space, but different time, with our ancestors!

-In 2010 my husband and I took a trip to Utah stopping at Salt Lake City and we went into the Family History Library.
+In 2010 I took a trip to Utah stopping at Salt Lake City and went into the Family History Library.
 I spent a few hours researching and my head was swimming with ideas about creating a website and building a family tree.
 When we returned home I signed up for an account at Ancestry.com.
 I made my first entrees with my family names.
 Soon I had little leaves shaking at me, enticing me to “click here”.

-In the past two years I’ve met an astounding number of new family members that I didn’t know I had!
+In the past sixteen years I’ve met an astounding number of new family members that I didn’t know I had!
 I also discovered family members who live in Pescasseroli, Italy.
 It turns out that my great grandparents were born in Pescasseroli, not in L’Aquila.
 Darn, this could only mean one thing.
 A return trip to Italy would have to be scheduled.

 I appreciate everyone’s help with information and photos.
 I welcome any new documents, photos, and comments.
 You can find me on Facebook by typing Phyllis Winike Zeck.
 You can email me at travelingbears@comcast.net.